Communication Toolkit for Alzheimer’s Disease

 Communicating Benefits and Risks of Amyloid Targeting Therapies

-Discover communication practices with patients and care partners about amyloid targeting therapies, including benefits and risks, ARIA, and uncertainty.
+Discover communication practices with patients and care partners about amyloid targeting therapies, including benefits and risks, such as ARIA, and uncertainty.

 Chapter 4: Communicating Administration and Treatment Management with Realistic Expectations